-At heart, a talent mindset is that deep-seated belief that having better talent at all levels allows your company to outperform its competitors.
+At heart, a talent mindset is that deep-seated belief that having better talent at all levels-talent directly reflective of the customers and communities served by your company-allows your company to outperform its competitors.
 It's the recognition that better talent pulls all the other performance levers.
 A critical challenge for leadership development efforts is to instill this shared talent mindset in all function leaders.